Tesla (2020 film): Plot

 Szigeti invents a compass apparatus, but Tesla tells him it has already been invented, so Szigeti abandons his pursuits and seeks his fortune in South America.
 Kemmler's execution by electric chair is botched.
 Anne gets to know Tesla more.
 Tesla's invention is used to power's the World's Fair in 1893 in Chicago.
 Edison meets with Tesla and admits he was wrong about alternating current, and then he offers to partner with Tesla.
 Anne clarifies that this meeting never happened: Edison neither apologized nor offered to join forces.

 Westinghouse tells Tesla that in order to keep his business going, he needs to do a merger, but has to cancel Tesla's contract regarding his horsepower royalties.
 Tesla tears up his contract.

 Sarah Bernhardt, a celebrity actress, records for Edison's gramophone.
 She meets Tesla at her event, but Edison is envious of Tesla and escorts her away.

 Later, Tesla oversees the design of the Niagara Falls hydroelectric power plant.
 J.P.
 Morgan asks Anne if she thinks Tesla is interested in romancing her.
-Anne talks with Tesla about it, but finds he has plans for another invention, but unfortunately he is moving far away to Colorado.
+Anne talks with Tesla about it and finds he has plans for another invention, but unfortunately he is moving far away to Colorado.
 In 1899 Colorado Springs, he sets up his Tesla coil to harness and to transmit the power of the lightning storms.

 Tesla meets up with Bernhardt who is touring the area.
 She shows interest in him, and invites him to attend her performance, but he does not show up.
 J.P.
 Morgan invests in his invention, giving him a check, which Tesla accepts.

 In 1901, Edison's mining venture fails and he loses four million dollars.
 Tesla has not shown much progress in his work either, and even though Marconi has used Tesla's patents to transmit wireless signals, Tesla seems to be more interested in receiving and decoding signals he believes are from Mars.
 He asks J.P.
 Morgan for more funding, but is declined.

 There's a scene of Tesla singing to "Everybody Wants to Rule the World", along with montage stills from the film.